vacuumlabs/ledger-fio/README.md

 Further interesting options are: `
 - `NO_PULL=1`- do not pull containers (this works also for other commands using containers)
 - `NO_INTEGRITY_CHECK=1` - integrity check is always ok, must also have `DEVEL=1`.
-If you run speculos tests you can obtain required integrity hashes from logs using `make get_integrity_hashes_ftom_logs`.
+If you run speculos tests you can obtain required integrity hashes from logs using `make get_integrity_hashes_from_logs`.
 You can copy them to signTransactionIntegrity.c .
 This is the easiest way to update integrity hash list after changes.

 ## Javascript layer